 - 3.4 Waiting lists will cease as at 31 August annually and applicants will need to re-apply for continued consideration.
 Waiting lists will be drawn up in accordance with the oversubscription criteria at p3.3 above for the relevant year group.
 Priority is not given based on the date the application was received or when the name was added to the waiting list. - 3.5 Where no school place is available at a suitable maintained school due to a shortage, a place will be offered in accordance with the Fair Access Protocol.
-Refer to Note vi for further details. - 3.6 Children are only admitted to Year 11 up until the autumn half term (effectively 31 October) each year.
-After that date, children may be admitted to alternative provision provided to meet their needs. - 3.7 In the case of the two selective (grammar) schools, children are not considered for entry into Years 10 or 11 at either grammar school.
+Refer to Note xii for further details. - In the case of the two selective (grammar) schools, children are not considered for entry into Years 10 or 11 at either grammar school.
 If there is a vacancy in Years 7, 8 and 9, late applicants will be tested.
 A waiting list will be maintained of applicants who have attained the minimum threshold score.
 Should two or more candidates achieve this standard; the place will be offered to the candidate with the highest qualifying total standardised score, and then ranked by distance within each score.